scintlabs/scint/README.md

 - Context Objects: Scint uses context objects to encapsulate the state and behavior of different parts of the system.
 Contexts can be nested and are designed to be dynamically created and modified.
 - State Handling: The framework employs chain maps and custom state classes to manage state across different contexts, enabling shared and isolated states as needed.

-### Components and Compositions
+### Components and Entitys

 - Components: At the core, Scint defines components that encapsulate functionality.
 Components can be simple functions or more complex classes that represent parts of the system.
-- Compositions: Compositions are higher-level constructs that organize components into workflows or processes.
+- Entitys: Entitys are higher-level constructs that organize components into workflows or processes.
 They allow for complex behaviors to be defined by combining simpler components.

 ### Messaging and Events